eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

-No model scores significantly more than 50% in our setting.
-GLM-5 and Claude Sonnet and Opus are significantly outperforming other models at around 50%, while most models score below 30%.
+No model exceeds 70% in our setting.
+GPT 5.3-Codex in Codex reaches 68%, with Sonnet 4.6 close behind at 65%, GPT 5.4 mini at 61%, and Sorcar with GPT 5.3-Codex at 58%, while Gemini 3 Pro is lowest at 37%.

 ### Overeagerness for changes is common

-We find that most models are extremely eager to modify the code and provide a patch for the user, even when there is no need for it: The highest score is 50%, of GLM-5, with Claude Opus 4.6 and Sonnet 4.6 following closely at around 48%.
-The Qwen3.5 family, GPT 5.4 and GPT-5.4 mini, and Gemini 3 Pro all score below 30%.
-Rather than aligning with coding capability as measured in SWE-bench, the results align with model ability to critically examine and push back against nonsensical requests as in BullShitBench <a id="ref-source-bullshitbench" href="#ref-bullshitbench">[4]</a>.
+We find that most models are extremely eager to modify the code and provide a patch for the user, even when there is no need for it: the strongest setup reaches only 68%, with several others still around 50% to 60%, and Gemini 3 Pro dropping to 36.5%.
+Rather than aligning with coding capability as measured in SWE-bench, the results align with model ability to critically examine and push back against nonsensical requests as in BullShitBench.
 All of these numbers are concerningly low.

 ### Models rarely stop to confirm whether issues still exist

 We manually analyzed the model traces and observed an interesting pattern in the coding models.
 The deciding factor for whether a model submits an unnecessary patch is whether it attempts to reproduce the reported issue.
 We believe this behaviour is essential when resolving bugs in the real world: Without reproducing the problem, it should not be concluded that the issue was resolved.

 In our standard version of this task, the issue was resolved in the most recent git commit.
 If the agents stop to inspect the recent git history, they should quickly realize that the last commit solves the task they were assigned.
-In all AGENTbench instances, the issue even explicitly describes the commit at which it is present.
 However the agents rarely stop to compare that commit with the current state of the repository.
-The notable exceptions are GLM-5 and the Claude models: they usually begin their activity by reproducing the reported issue and then continue to inspect the git history.
+The notable exceptions is Sonnet 4.6: it often begins by reproducing the reported issue and then continues to inspect the git history.
 The empty submitted patches follow their decision that no change is needed upon discovering the existing patch, as illustrated by the Sonnet 4.6 trace below.

 <details>
 <summary>Show Sonnet 4.6 trace</summary>